gordianknotC/nxp_note/flutter/android_to_flutter.md

 MProc-->>MProc: prepare intenFilter mappings ❓

 Note over MProc, MAct: B1) each fakeActivity has several intentFilters<br>B2) each fakeActivity map to a unique string action<br>__represents an explicit activity request.<br>_<br> find out who is requesting from and to.

-MProc-->>MEvent: Ready!
+MProc-->> .: onCreate for initialization and intial detection MProc-->>MEvent: Ready!